 How To Slow Down The Development Of Engine Sludge

 Make sure that you change your oil and oil filter on a regular basis.
 Since the development of engine sludge is directly related to how often you change your oil.

+As a result, these oil additives include conditioners that lubricate the seals, and detergents that help clean.
 Detergents are there primarily to prevent deposits.
-They’ll also inhibit rust and corrosion inside your car’s engine, and may help dissolve existing buildup before it becomes a problem.
+They’ll also inhibit rust and corrosion inside your car’s engine.
+Consequently, may help dissolve existing buildup before it becomes a problem.

 Also dispersants break down build up and suspend the particles in the oil.
 The end result is the filter catching the contaminants.

 So, the best method of removing engine oil sludge is frequent oil changes.
 A good quality engine oil will have the proper detergents that can dissolve engine sludge, deposits and varnish.

 Note: The use of any aftermarket additives may or maynot help.
 So, Lots of research needs to be done before using them at your own risk.

 The simplest solution here is to use a chemical engine sludge remover.
 There are some sources that don’t really like them, but they are the easiest way to get rid of sludge.
 They are typically added to the old oil, then you idle the engine for 5-10 minutes without driving it.

 This gives the chemical solution time to dissolve the sludge and draw it back into the oil.
 Then you change the oil and the engine sludge is removed along with the old oil.
 Finally, be sure to follow the specific application directions for whatever you are using.